jdidion/atropos/doc/guide.rst

 the standard output stream.
 Instead of the example command line from above, you can therefore also write::

-    atropos -a AACCGGTT input.fastq > output.fastq
+    atropos -a AACCGGTT -se input.fastq > output.fastq

 There is one difference in behavior if you use atropos without ``-o``: The report is sent to the standard error stream instead of standard output.
 You can redirect it to a file like this::

-    atropos -a AACCGGTT input.fastq > output.fastq 2> report.txt
+    atropos -a AACCGGTT -se input.fastq > output.fastq 2> report.txt

-Wherever atropos expects a file name, you can also write a dash (``-``) in order to specify that standard input or output should be used.
+Wherever Atropos expects a file name, you can also write a dash (``-``) in order to specify that standard input or output should be used.
 For example::

-    tail -n 4 input.fastq | atropos -a AACCGGTT - > output.fastq
+    tail -n 4 input.fastq | atropos -a AACCGGTT -se - > output.fastq

-The ``tail -n 4`` prints out only the last four lines of ``input.fastq``, which are then piped into atropos.
-Thus, atropos will work only on the last read in the input file.
+The ``tail -n 4`` prints out only the last four lines of ``input.fastq``, which are then piped into Atropos.
+Thus, Atropos will work only on the last read in the input file.

 In most cases, you should probably use ``-`` at most once for an input file and at most once for an output file, in order not to get mixed output.

-You cannot combine ``-`` and gzip compression since atropos needs to know the file name of the output or input file. if you want to have a gzip-compressed output file, use ``-o`` with an explicit name.
+You cannot combine ``-`` and gzip compression since Atropos needs to know the file name of the output or input file. if you want to have a gzip-compressed output file, use ``-o`` with an explicit name.